uikit/uikit-site/docs/pages/migration.md

 ### Navbar Dropbar

 We removed the style from the dropbar in the Navbar component and now use the new Dropbar component instead.
 This is why the Navbar component sets `.uk-dropbar` and `.uk-dropbar-top` in addition to the `.uk-navbar-dropbar` class.
-If you placed the dropbar markup manually, you need to add those classes yourself.
+If you place the dropbar markup manually, you need to add those classes yourself.

 In Less we have removed the `@navbar-dropbar-background` variable, so to set a background, use the `@dropbar-background` variable instead.
 Make sure to add any further style you applied to the navbar dropbar as well.